Rik280491/Mod5SignsProject-Frontend/README.md

 ## Deployment

-Please visit our app at: https://heartogether.netlify.app/
+Please visit the app at: https://heartogether.netlify.app/

 Note: Unfortunately, the app does not currently work on iOS.